Generalized Group Selection Strategies for Self-sustainable RIS-aided Communication

 \section{Conclusion}

 In this paper, we proposed novel order statistics-based generalized group selection strategies for a self-sustainable RIS-assisted D2D communication set-up in a Rician fading scenario, which takes into account the aspect of correlated channels.
 These strategies are based on the performance metrics like the end-to-end SNR and the energy harvested at the RIS group.
 Here, we considered both the PS and the TS configurations of the RIS and provided performance bounds for the system parameters of concern.
 We demonstrated the importance of spatial correlation at the RIS (in terms of the inter-patch spacing) on the system performance by analytically characterizing both the data outage and the energy outage.
 Extensive Monte Carlo simulations validate the proposed framework.
 Moreover, by using EVT, we further looked into the asymptotic scenario of having a large number of groups available at the RIS for selection.
 Thereafter, we observed that the outage performance, in this case, monotonically improves with increasing number of groups.
-As an immediate extension of this work, we aim to investigate the aspect of considering an element splitting-based self-sustainable RIS-aided communication scenario.
-The scenario of incorporating the aspect of spatial correlation in such a case can also be considered.
+As an immediate extension of this work, we intend to investigate the aspect of considering an adaptive selection of number of elements in the group for self-sustainable RIS-aided communication scenario.
+Finally, the scenario of incorporating the aspect of multi-antenna source/destination, phase noise at the RIS, and distributed multi-RIS configurations can also be considered.